lawrennd/old_talks/_ml/includes/making-parameters-non-parametric-illustration.md

 scale = np.sqrt(np.var(y))
 offset = np.mean(y)}

-\notes{First we perform a full Gaussian process regression on the data.
+\notes{First, we perform a full Gaussian process regression on the data.
 We create a GP model, `m_full`, and fit it to the data, plotting the resulting fit.}